nealbob/nealbob.github.io/_posts/2026-9-21-greatest-team.md

 Geelong have clearly done well at Kardinia Park, with a win rate of 76.3%.
 But they have also done well at other venues.
 Geelong still have the highest win rate for away games at 53.2%, with Collingwood at 50.7% (though Collingwood's away record may itself be inflated by playing a lot of away games at the MCG).
 Dig deeper and Geelong have the best win rate at both the MCG and Docklands, and are second for win rate in interstate away games (0.2 percentage points behind Collingwood, at 49.7%).

 Unpacking the effect of Kardinia Park is complicated by the fact that Geelong tend to play interstate teams and smaller Victorian clubs at the venue (with 'blockbuster' games against bigger clubs, particularly Hawthorn and Collingwood, typically played at the MCG).
 Further, since 1990 Geelong have, on average, played only eight of 11 home games at Kardinia Park.
 Geelong also rarely play finals there.
-Across all 880 home-and-away and finals games since 1990, Geelong have played just over a third (305) at Kardinia Park.
+Across all 880 home-and-away and finals games since 1990, Geelong have played around a third (305) at Kardinia Park.

 ## A model of team performance